HEALTH & WELLNESS

 Lyme Disease: Transmitted through tick bites

-Rabies: Passed on from bats and raccoons
+Rabies: Passed on from any infected mammal

 Lyme Disease is an infectious disease caused by the bacteria Borrelia burgdorferi and transmitted to humans by a bite from an infected blacklegged or deer tick, after feeding on infected deer, birds or mice.